Cover image for blog title on how to become a better self-taught artist

 Take a few minutes to reflect on your top-of-mind desires.

-Using those ideas as the framework of where you want to go, we now have a vision for the future.
+Using those ideas as the framework of where you want to go, you now have a vision for the future.

 1. act on that vision